richardxu100/web-dev-stoga/README.md

 3. **JavaScript** is responsible for user interaction.
 For example when you hit enter on the Youtube search bar, JavaScript is what tells Youtube to load videos with the name that you entered in the search bar.

 ### Basic Tutorials
-1. [Dash.Generalassemb.ly] (dash.generalassemb.ly)- Great intro to HTML, CSS, and JavaScript by creating different websites.
+1. [Dash.Generalassemb.ly] (https://www.dash.generalassemb.ly)- Great intro to HTML, CSS, and JavaScript by creating different websites.
 The best tutorial in this basic list in my opinion.
 2. [Freecodecamp.com] (https://www.freecodecamp.com/)- Fantastic community with good tutorials on HTML, CSS, and JS.
 Also has projects for more intermediate levels of coders.
-3. [W3Schools.com] (w3schools.com)- Indepth tutorials on the different parts of HTML, CSS, and JS (more like documentation, so if you forget something about HTML, such as the `<div>` tag, you can look here for help.
+3. [W3Schools.com] (https://www.w3schools.com)- Indepth tutorials on the different parts of HTML, CSS, and JS (more like documentation, so if you forget something about HTML, such as the `<div>` tag, you can look here for help.

 ### Coding Resources
-+ [Codepen.io] (codepen.io)- An incredible coding playground which allows you to easily test out your skills in HTML CSS and JS.
++ [Codepen.io] (https://www.codepen.io)- An incredible coding playground which allows you to easily test out your skills in HTML CSS and JS.
 Like Google Drive, your coding projects (called pens) will be saved to your account and can be accessed from any browser.
-+ [Atom.io] (atom.io)- Atom is the code editor which I personally use, and is free, open source, and developed by Github.
++ [Atom.io] (https://www.atom.io)- Atom is the code editor which I personally use, and is free, open source, and developed by Github.
 [Sublime Text] (https://www.sublimetext.com/), [Brackets] (http://brackets.io/), and [Visual Studio Code] (https://code.visualstudio.com/) are great choices as well.
 + [Emmet] (https://www.youtube.com/watch?v=BQurqKG6nGY)- An extremely efficient way to write HTML, essentially cutting down your typing by 70%.
 I highly suggest learning Emmet.
-+ [Github Student Pack] (https://education.github.com/pack)- Great developer tools, free trials, credit, and the like provided by gitub.
++ [Github Student Developer Pack] (https://education.github.com/pack)- Great developer tools, free trials, credit, and the like provided by Github.
 To apply just give them your student email.

 ## Intermediate CSS and JavaScript